hauptem/F5-SSL-Orchestrator-Tools/SSLO-Replay/USERGUIDE.md

 2. Snapshot validation and summary display
 3. Target compatibility check (hostname, TMOS version, SSLO version — warns on mismatch, does not block)
 4. Scope selection (full or single topology)
-5. Prerequisite validation — walks every block and checks all external references on the target
+5. Prerequisite validation walks every block and checks all external references on the target
-6. Pre-replay analysis — checks which objects already exist on the target and skips them, displays a plan of what will be deployed
+6. Pre-replay analysis checks which objects already exist on the target and skips them, displays a plan of what will be deployed
 7. Confirmation prompt
-8. Block deployment — each block is POSTed to `/mgmt/shared/iapp/blocks` as a CREATE operation with fresh passphrase tokens.
+8. Block deployment each block is POSTed to `/mgmt/shared/iapp/blocks` as a CREATE operation with fresh passphrase tokens.
 The tool waits for each block to reach BOUND state before proceeding to the next
-9. Configuration save — tmsh save and mcpBlockIO block database save
+9. Configuration save; tmsh save and mcpBlockIO block database save

 Deployment order: SSL settings → services → service chains → security policies → topologies.
 Each object waits up to 90 seconds for the gc processor to complete.

 ### After replay

-The SSLO GUI may show a yellow triangle or "not initialized" indicator on replayed topologies.
-This is cosmetic.
-Click the re-trigger or resume icon in the SSLO GUI to clear it, or use menu option 3 (Redeploy) to push a MODIFY through the gc processor.
+The SSLO GUI may show a blinking red icon in the top right and/or "not initialized" indicator.
+Click the "Resume" red icon in the SSLO GUI to reinitialize/reload the SSLO block configuration and wait 30 seconds.

-Traffic processing begins as soon as the topology reaches BOUND state.
-The GUI indicator does not affect functionality.

 ---